mackenly/ai-perception-and-adoption-in-the-developer-community/README.md

 # Code and Consciousness: An Analysis of the Adoption and Perception of AI Across Developer Demographics and Specializations

+> ![Warning]
+> This project is a work in progress and is not yet complete.

 ## Getting the Data
 The data is available within the data.zip file or can be obtained from [Kaggle](https://www.kaggle.com/datasets/mahdialfred/stack-overflow-developer-survey-2023?select=survey_results_public.csv).